dunnjacoba/jargon-simplified/README.md

-## jargon-simplified
+## Jargon-simplified

-Simplifying jargon and ancronyms used widely in contributions.
-While navigating through the world of Open Source, many words or ancronyms, are used that are not defined.
-This is meant to provide a centralized location for the definitions of those words or ancronyms so that they can be demistified.
+Simplifying jargon and acronyms used widely in contributions.
+While navigating through the world of Open Source, many words or acronyms, are used that are not defined.
+This is meant to provide a centralized location for the definitions of those words or acronyms so that they can be demystified.

+**Jargon**: Special words or expressions that are used by a particular profession or group and are difficult for others to understand.

+**Acronym**: An abbreviation formed from the initial letters of other words and pronounced as a word.

 # Definitions: